DarthReca/smac-challenge/README.md

 In the *starter-kit* folder, you can find the code to run the baseline using *main.py*.

-*requirements.txt* contains the library required to run the code.
+*requirements.txt* contains the libraries required to run the code.